Asymptotic Estimation for Eigenvalues in the Exponential Potential and for Zeros of $K_{{\rm i}\nu}(z)$ with Respect to Order: Quasiclassical approximation

 The leading order of the spectrum for large $n$ is thus

-Series (\ref{eq:W-series}), however, converge very slowly and even the first two terms do not provide acceptable approximation to be used in practical calculations.
-For illustration, see Fig.~\ref{fig:W-ln}.
+Series (\ref{eq:W-series}), however, converges very slowly and even the first two terms do not provide acceptable approximation to be used in practical calculations.
+For illustration, see Figure~\ref{fig:W-ln}.
 While the approximation with three terms seems satisfactory from the figure, this is an artifact of the vertical scale being too coarse.
 The accuracy of such an approximation is still far from good, as we will see in Section~\ref{sec:Num}.

-Presently, the Lambert $W$ is well implemented in computer algebra systems, like Maple, Mathematica, Maxima, etc., and numerical software packages, including Perl, Python, R, GNUPlot, etc. It can be calculated using a fast converging iterative procedure with Newton's method \cite{Johansson:2020}.
+{ Presently, the Lambert $W$ is well implemented in computer algebra systems, such as Maple, Mathematica, Maxima, etc., and numerical software packages, including Perl, Python, R, \mbox{GNUPlot}, etc. It can be calculated using a fast converging iterative procedure with Newton's method~\cite{Johansson:2020}.